adi12lc/Clothing-Similarity-Search/README.md

 ```
 gcloud run deploy --image gcr.io/your-project-id/clothing-similarity-search --platform managed
 ```
+Note : If you encounter a memory error or any other error when executing the previous command, please create a service on Cloud Run by selecting the image you have previously pushed.

 6. Follow the prompts to select a region and configure the deployment.